Evangelion: 1.0 You Are (Not) Alone: CGI

 Atsuki Satō and Hibiki Watabe also worked on Operation Yashima.
-At first, the two artists worked Evangelion: 1.0 alongside layouts for the next Rebuild films.
+At first, the two artists worked on Evangelion: 1.0 alongside layouts for the next Rebuild films.
 Satō designed, among other things, the Khara logo, which was requested by Anno to be done in the style of Ultraman Taro.
 The Angel Ramiel was particularly difficult to realize, as in the film it changes size and shape in a wide variety of appearances.
 Ramiel's original shape was inspired in part by The Andromeda Strain (1971) and in part by an image depicting a four-dimensional object in a three-dimensional world, drawn by Takashi Watabe during the production of The Wings of Honnêamise (1987).
 However, his initial idea turned out to be impossible to realize.
 Meanwhile, Higuchi's storyboards only indicated that Ramiel would transform into a form impossible for people to understand.
 This led to problems for the animators.
 Due to how difficult portraying the Angel was, Tsurumaki drew a rough sketch of the shape and movement the Angel would have.
 The finished product was different from this sketch, as the process of creating the Angel was flexible and unconventional.

 The images were completed in early August 2007.
 The final schedule proved tight, and it was difficult to ensure that the final layout, finished in July, was consistent.
 The artists also stated that they did not have to worry too much about the consistency of the product as much as they did about its communicative effectiveness.
 While working on Ramiel, for example, there was a rendering error, as the reflections of the lower and upper faces of the Angel were reversed.
 Tsurumaki, however, said to leave it that way because Anno would like it better.
 They superimposed different images of the reflected background on Ramiel, layering different types of lighting; however, Satō and the others had to wait until the backgrounds were ready as they tended to arrive later than expected.
 Another difficult image to achieve in CGI was the lights of the Japanese archipelago going out.
 There was detailed direction on this from the beginning, taking into account the power companies and stations in each area.
 Main lines and sections within each power company were calculated, making the system turn off accordingly.